Calgary Landscaping Rules You Might Not Know (But Should)

 Landscaping is more than just aesthetics.
 In Calgary, it is a regulated activity shaped by city bylaws, water conservation efforts, safety codes, and neighbourhood aesthetics.
 While property owners often invest in Calgary landscaping to boost curb appeal or property value, not knowing the rules can lead to fines, rework, or community disputes.
+For example, Calgary front yard bylaws dictate specific requirements around grass height, hardscaping materials, and plant placements, which can impact your design choices.
+Failure to comply with these regulations can result in Calgary fines for lawn care, especially if the property appears neglected or violates community standards.
 If you are planning a new project or renovating your outdoor space, understanding these hidden rules can save time, money, and frustration.
 This guide outlines the lesser-known yet essential Calgary landscaping rules that every homeowner and contractor should be aware of.

 Most homeowners are surprised to learn that certain residential landscaping features require permits or must adhere to specific setback rules.
 In Calgary, retaining walls over 1.2 meters high need a development permit.
 The same applies to fences exceeding bylaw height limits, especially in front yards.